 About the course

-The DPhil programme accepts applications from those who have already been awarded the MSc in Evidence-Based Health Care or a master's in a related subject.
+The DPhil programme accepts applications from those who have already been awarded the MSc in Evidence-Based Health Care, MSc in Systematic Reviews, MSc in Medical Statistics, or a master's in a related subject.

 The DPhil follows on from the taught MSc in Evidence-Based Health Care (EBHC) and is overseen by the University's Continuing Education Board.
 Admission is through the Department for Continuing Education.

 The part-time DPhil is part of the Evidence-Based Health Care Programme, which is jointly run with the Centre for Evidence- Based Medicine in the Nuffield Department of Primary Health Care Sciences.
 You have access to the full range of Oxford's library and computing facilities.
 Student work covers a range of topics in applied healthcare sciences.
 You can visit the Centre for Evidence-Based Medicine's website to learn more about topics and about current student research.

 If you are a research student you may be required to undertake appropriate research training provided within the department.
 In addition, you will be strongly encouraged to participate in seminars and informal meetings with staff and other researchers.
 Students independently drive forward their programme of research, and the major commitment of your time will be to individual study and research, supported by regular supervisory meetings.